microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-update.md

 > **Notes:**
 >
 > - `userId` is the object ID of a user in [Azure user management portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/UsersManagementMenuBlade).
-See more details in [application access policy](/graph/cloud-communication-online-meeting-application-access-policy.md).
+For more details, see [application access policy](/graph/cloud-communication-online-meeting-application-access-policy.md).
 > - `meetingId` is the **id** of an [onlineMeeting entity](../resources/onlinemeeting.md).

 ## Request headers